Gasper: GrAph Signal ProcEssing in R: Introduction

 The emerging field of Graph Signal Processing (GSP) aims to bridge the gap between signal processing and spectral graph theory.
 One of the objectives is to generalize fundamental analysis operations from regular grid signals to irregular structures in the form of graphs.
 There is an abundant literature on GSP, in particular we refer the reader to \citet{shuman2013emerging} and \citet{ortega2018graph} for an introduction to this field and an overview of recent developments, challenges and applications.
 GSP has also given rise to numerous applications in machine/deep learning: convolutional neural networks (CNN) on graphs \citet{bruna2013spectral}, \citet{henaff2015deep}, \citet{defferrard2016convolutional}, semi-supervised classification with graph CNN \citet{kipf2016semi}, \citet{hamilton2017inductive}, community detection \citet{tremblay2014graph}, to name just a few.

 Different software programs exist for processing signals on graphs, in different languages.
 The Graph Signal Processing toolbox (GSPbox) is an easy to use matlab toolbox that performs a wide variety of operations on graphs.
 This toolbox was port to Python as the PyGSP \citet{perraudin2014gspbox}.
 There is also another matlab toolbox the Spectral Graph Wavelet Transform (SGWT) toolbox dedicated to the implementation of the SGWT developed in \citet{hammond2011wavelets}.
 However, to our knowledge, there are not yet any tools dedicated to GSP in \proglang{R}.
-A first version of the \pkg{gasper} package is available online\footnote{https://github.com/fabnavarro/gasper}.
-In particular, it includes the methodology and codes\footnote{https://github.com/fabnavarro/SGWT-SURE} developed in \citet{de2019data} and provides an interface to the SuiteSparse Matrix Collection \citet{davis2011university}.
+A development version of the \pkg{gasper} package is currently available online\footnote{\url{https://github.com/fabnavarro/gasper}}, while the latest stable release can be obtained from the Comprehensive R Archive Network\footnote{\url{https://cran.r-project.org/web/packages/gasper/}}.
+In particular, it includes the methodology and codes\footnote{\url{https://github.com/fabnavarro/SGWT-SURE}} developed in \citet{de2019data} and provides an interface to the SuiteSparse Matrix Collection \citet{davis2011university}.

+This vignette is organized as follows.
+Section 2 introduces the interface to the SuiteSparse Matrix Collection and some visualization tools for GSP.
+Section 3 gives a short introduction to some underlying concepts of GSP, focusing on the Graph Fourier Transform.
+Section 4 gives an illustration for denoising signals on graphs using SGWT, thresholding techniques, and the minimization of Stein Unbiased Risk Estimator for an automatic selection of the threshold parameter.

 \hypertarget{graphs-collection-and-visualization}{